 |Irish Soda Bread|

-- Before working with the dough by hand rub a little butter on your hands.
-The sticky dough will not stick to your hands.
+- Before placing the sticky dough in the pie plate, rub a little Butter on the palms of your hands.
+The dough will then be easier to work with.

 Irish Soda Bread